Troubled Teens and dads who lead poorly – 2.0

-True story - Several years ago Jeannie came to counseling because her daughter, Susi, was in serious rebellion.
+True story - Several years ago Jeannie came to counseling because her daughter, [Susi], was in rebellion.
 Susi was 12-years old at the time.
 As I began to unpack what was going on in the home, Jeannie told me when Susi was five years old she asked her mom,

 Jeannie simply explained how Bill spends more time with Johnny while she spends more time with Susi.
 Hence, Susi logically concluded, ”Daddy loves Johnny, but does not love me.”